Edinburgh Festival Fringe

 We regularly work with a range of artists and producers each Fringe, whether we’re producing, general managing, consulting, or just providing some one-off support.
 We’ll work with you to define what you need, craft an individualised plan, and keep things bespoke to your resources, all designed to make a success out of your month in Edinburgh.

-In 2026 we’ll be general managing and consulting on a range of work, but we still have capacity to take a little more on.
-As well as providing custom support to different productions, all of our shows will also benefit from a dedicated PVP street team, production management and logistical support, utilising a multi-show team of stage managers or operators, oversight of company management and welfare, and being part of a community of likeminded artists.
+All of our shows benefit from a dedicated PVP street team, production management and logistical support, utilising a multi-show team of stage managers or operators, oversight of company management and welfare, and being part of a community of likeminded artists.

-We can also support you in all the logistical general manager-y things you may need, whether that’s working with our marketing and press teams, arranging haulage, helping you get your show programmed, managing bookkeeping and payroll, overseeing contracts or insurance, staffing and casting, and finding that all-important accommodation.
+We can also support you in all the logistical things you may need, whether that’s working with marketing and press teams, arranging haulage, helping you get your show programmed, managing bookkeeping and payroll, overseeing contracts or insurance, staffing and casting, and finding that all-important accommodation.

 So, whether you’re an experienced producer, a first-time fringe go-er, or something in between, do get in touch if you think we can help!